5 More Founders and the Schools Their Gifts Established

 Phillips Exeter Academy

 Is Exeter a better school than Andover?
 Is Andover better than Exeter?
 The rivalry between these two schools is the stuff of history and legends.
-Let's just agree to say that Exeter and Andover represent the gold standard in American college preparatory education.
+Let's agree that Exeter and Andover represent the gold standard in American college preparatory education.
 If your child gets into either school, kudos all around!

 Milton Hershey School

-The school's website says it all: "Milton Hershey School is a cost-free, private, coeducational home and school for children from families of low income, limited resources, and social need."
+"Milton Hershey School is a cost-free, private, coeducational home and school for children from families of low income, limited resources, and social need."

-Milton S. Hershey and his wife Catherine established the trust which funds the school.
+Milton S. Hershey and his wife Catherine established a trust that funds the school.
 Milton Hershey School offers a positive, structured home life year-round and an excellent pre-kindergarten through 12th-grade education.
-"Our vision focuses on building character and providing children with the skills necessary to be successful in all aspects of life."

 Girard College